declare-lab/kingdom/README.md

 # kingdom
-Domain Adaptation using Commonsense Knowledge
+Domain Adaptation using Commonsense Knowledge for sentiment analysis